Construction of two-dimensional quantum field models through Longo-Witten endomorphisms: Realization as deformed fields and scattering theory

 Note that this set of commutation relations can be summarized in the form of matrix.
 We take a basis $\{e_{1,+}, e_{1,-}, e_{2,+}, e_{2,-}\}$ on $\CC^2\otimes\CC^2$ and accordingly $\{e_{1,+}\otimes e_{1,+}, e_{1,+}\otimes e_{1,-}, e_{1,+}\otimes e_{2,+}, e_{1,+}\otimes e_{2,-},\cdots \}$ on $(\CC^2\otimes\CC^2)\otimes (\CC^2\otimes\CC^2)$, where

 is understood.
 The signs $\pm$ refer to the structure of the complex free field, while indices $1,2$ are the first and the second copies of the field.
-The two-particle S-matrix $\Stcs(\theta)$ is given on this basis by (note that this is constant with respect to $\theta$ and the dependence on the choice of $N$ is always implicitly understood):
+The two-particle S-matrix $\Stcs(\theta)$ is given on this basis by (note that this is constant with respect to $\theta$):

 And it is straightforward that this complies the conditions of \cite[Definition 2.1]{LS12} if the charge conjugation $\Jc$ is introduced which exchanges $+$ and $-$ fields in each component.
 This is said to be diagonal in the sense of \cite[Section 6]{LS12}.
 The advantage of our methods is that the strict locality can be seen as an immediate consequence of Section \ref{general}.